lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 **Function: `recycle`**

-recycle -- destroy object irrevocably.
+recycle -- destroy object or anonymous object irrevocably.

-none `recycle` (obj object)
+none `recycle` (OBJ|ANON object)

 The given object is destroyed, irrevocably.
 The programmer must either own object or be a wizard; otherwise, `E_PERM` is raised.
-If object is not valid, then `E_INVARG` is raised.
-The children of object are reparented to the parent of object.
+If object is neither a valid permanent object nor an anonymous object, then `E_INVARG` is raised.
+For permanent objects, the children of object are reparented to the parent of object.
 Before object is recycled, each object in its contents is moved to `#-1` (implying a call to object's `exitfunc` verb, if any) and then object's `recycle` verb, if any, is called with no arguments.

+Anonymous objects can also be recycled explicitly.
+They are marked invalid and cleared once no active references remain.

-After object is recycled, if the owner of the former object has a property named `ownership_quota` and the value of that property is a integer, then `recycle()` treats that value as a _quota_ and increments it by one, storing the result back into the `ownership_quota` property.
+After a permanent object is recycled, if the owner of the former object has a property named `ownership_quota` and the value of that property is a integer, then `recycle()` treats that value as a _quota_ and increments it by one, storing the result back into the `ownership_quota` property.

 **Function: `recreate`**